Skip to content

 Proportions

-A proportion is a statement that two ratios are equal:
+A proportion states that two ratios are equal:

 \[\frac{a}{b} = \frac{c}{d}\]